-- A. Location: Billboard structures in the C districts shall only be located immediately adjacent to principal arterial streets.
-Such structures shall be located in accordance with the setback requirements of the district. - B. Illumination: Billboard structures may not be illuminated. - C. Maintenance: Billboard structures shall be adequately maintained.
-Such maintenance shall include proper alignment of structure, continued readability of message, and preservation of structure with paint or other surface finishing material.
+A. Location: Billboard structures in the C districts shall only be located immediately adjacent to principal arterial streets.
+Such structures shall be located in accordance with the setback requirements of the district.

+B. Illumination: Billboard structures may not be illuminated.

+C. Maintenance: Billboard structures shall be adequately maintained.
+Such maintenance shall include proper alignment of structure, continued readability of message, and preservation

+121 122 (1000) feet of any other Billboard structure, such distance to be measured along a line parallel to the right-of-way of the highway upon which the Billboard structure fronts.
+123 Such signs and sign structures shall not avoid twenty faur (24) fact in height 124 125 F. Such signs and sign structures shall not exceed twenty four (24) feet in height.
+126 G. Billboard signs shall be set back a minimum of fifty (50) feet from the Highway Right of Way.
+127 128 H. All Billboard signs shall, prior to construction, require a land-use permit from Joyfield 129 Township or designated enforcement.
+130 131 9.2.4 0 n-Premise or Off-premise Advertising Structures 132 133 A. Location: On-premise advertising structures in the R and C districts shall only be located 134 immediately adjacent to the public road.
+Such structures shall be located in Zone A and in 135 accordance with the property line setback requirements of the district.
+136 137 В. Size: 138 139 1.
+Commercial District: signs shall not exceed 40 square feet in area and shall not exceed 140 16 feet in height above road grade except by special permission granted as a condition 141 of site plan approval.
+142 143 2.
+Rural District: signs shall not exceed 24 square feet in area and shall not exceed 7 feet 144 in height above road grade.
+145 146 9 3 Stora ge and Use of Recreational Vehicles 147 3.3 3tora ge and ose of Recreational Venicles 148 Δ The parking or storage of any recreational vehicle in any residential occupied lot shall be 149 7 subject to all the following: 150 subject to an the following.
+151 1.
+Recreational vehicle must be the property of the owner or lessee of entire property 152 and must have current registration or license unless it is a removable truck camper.
+153 154 2.
+The number of recreational vehicles parked or stored shall not exceed two (2) of any 155 type and not exceed six (6) in combination.
+156 157 3.
+Parking or storage of recreational vehicles is permitted between April 1st and 158 October 31st of each calendar year in any yard, provided that the vehicle is not 159 closer than five (5) feet to any lot line.
+Rev: 10/10/2018 of structure with paint or other surface finishing material.
 If a Billboard structure is not maintained, written notice of any disrepair shall be issued by the chief building inspector to the owner of such structure.
 If the disrepair is not corrected within thirty (30) days, such structure shall be removed at the owner's expense.
-D. Size: No Billboard structure shall exceed one hundred twenty-eight (128) square feet in surface display area per side.
-E. Required spacing: No Billboard structure shall be located within a distance of one thousand (1000) feet of any other Billboard structure, such distance to be measured along a line parallel to the right-of-way of the highway upon which the Billboard structure fronts.
-F. Such signs and sign structures shall not exceed twenty four (24) feet in height.
-G. Billboard signs shall be set back a minimum of fifty (50) feet from the Highway Right of Way.
-H. All Billboard signs shall, prior to construction, require a land-use permit from Joyfield Township or designated enforcement.
-9.2.4 On-Premise or Off-premise Advertising Structures A. Location: On-premise advertising structures in the R and C districts shall only be located immediately adjacent to the public road.
-Such structures shall be located in Zone A and in accordance with the property line setback requirements of the district.
-B. Size: 1.
-Commercial District: signs shall not exceed 40 square feet in area and shall not exceed 16 feet in height above road grade except by special permission granted as a condition of site plan approval.
-2. Rural District: signs shall not exceed 24 square feet in area and shall not exceed 7 feet in height above road grade.
-9.3 Storage and Use of Recreational Equipment or Trailers

-- A. The parking or storage of any recreational equipment in any residential occupied lot shall be subject to the following: - 1.
-Recreational vehicle means a boat, small utility trailer, trailer, travel trailer, motor home, and/or removable truck camper. - 2.
-Recreational vehicle must be the property of the owner or lessee of entire property and must have current registration or license unless it is a removable truck camper. - 3.
-The number of recreational vehicles parked or stored shall not exceed two (2) of any type and not exceed six (6) in combination.